ngs-docs/angus/jetstream/boot.md

 Below, we've provided screenshots of the whole process.
 You can click on them to zoom in a bit.
-The important areas to fill in are circled in red.
+The important areas to fill in are circled in red or pointed out with arrows.

-Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "image" may also vary from "Ubuntu 16.04" depending on the workshop.
+Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "Image" may also vary from "Ubuntu 18.04" or "DIBSI 2018" depending on the workshop.

 -----